Donald Trump Slaps New Sanctions On Russia Over Sergei Skripal Poisoning

 “Failure by the administration to respond to Russia’s unabashed aggression is unacceptable and would necessitate that Congress take corrective action,” Congressmen Eliot Engel and Michael McCaul wrote, according to CNN.

-As part of the punishment for the poisoning the Trump administration also expelled 60 Russians from Moscow’s embassy in Washington D.C.
+As part of the punishment for the poisoning, the Trump administration also expelled 60 Russians from Moscow’s embassy in Washington, D.C.

 Skripal is a former Russian military officer and double agent for the U.K. intelligence services.
 He and his daughter were poisoned in Salisbury, England.
 After three weeks in a critical condition, Yulia regained consciousness and was able to speak.
 Sergei was also in a critical condition until he regained consciousness one month after the attack.